mikependon/RepoDB.NET/code/dynamics.md

 <h5 class="center code-title">Dynamics</h5>

-Make a targetted operations by directly working with dynamics.
+Work without even a data model in place with the use of dynamics.
 [Learn more](/feature/dynamics)

 ```csharp
 using (var connection = new SqlConnection(connectionString))